jonyeezs/clean-verticalslice-architecture/java/README.md

 ### Code structure

 1. **Controller**
-   * We still want to separate the presentation layer from our application layer.
+    - We still want to separate the presentation layer from our application layer.
-   * We keep this as bare minimum as possible.
+    - We keep this as bare minimum as possible.
-   * Logic is mediated through a basic service
+    - Logic is mediated through a basic service
 2. **Handler**
-   * This is a cheap mediator class as as service.
+    - This is a cheap mediator class as a service.
-     * _TODO: move to something like https://github.com/sizovs/PipelinR_
+        - _TODO: move to something like https://github.com/sizovs/PipelinR_
 3. **DataAccess**
-   * This is where we will interact with the DAOs (Data Access Objects) and any external IO.
+    - This is where we will interact with the DAOs (Data Access Objects) and any external IO.
-   * We abstract any direct interactions from the domain.
+    - We abstract any direct interactions from the domain.
 Think of it as our repository layer.
 4. **XYZDomain**
-   * Here we declare the root aggregate.
+    - Here we declare the root aggregate.
-   * Due to Java's rule, where the class must be the same as the folder, we'll name the file as the root aggregate's name followed by `Domain` to indicate the domain logic layer.
+    - Due to Java's rule, where the class must be the same as the folder, we'll name the file as the root aggregate's name followed by `Domain` to indicate the domain logic layer.

 ## datalayer